microsoft/iot-curriculum/labs/iot/gps-lab/steps/set-up-pi.md

     ![The pi configuration tool in the menu](../../environment-monitor/images/raspberry-pi-menu-configuration-app.png)

-1. Change the value of the *Hostname* in the *General* tab to be something unique, such as by using your name
+1. Change the value of the *Hostname* in the *General* tab to be something unique, such as `gps-pi`.
+THis is to avoid any conflicts on your network with any other Raspberry Pis that will default to a hostname of *raspberrypi*.

     ![Setting the hostname](../../environment-monitor/images/raspberry-pi-configuration-app-hostname.png)